Read chapters

 "It is the town hours as well, you know.
 One who leaves a party in the early hours will not stroll anywhere before noon, Brother."

-His lordship was indebted to know that there was another aspect of his life in which he did not succumb to the ton.
-He hated losing half the day to bed, and it looked like he had that in common with Miss Berrington.
+His lordship was quietly relieved to find there was another aspect of his life in which he did not succumb to the ton.
+He hated losing half the day to bed.

 "… Brother, Alex!"